Lost in Vagueness: Towards Context-Sensitive Standards for Robustness Assessment under the EU AI Act: Context sensitivity of robustness assessment

 Different models have different sensitivities to data variations and robustness depends on learning paradigm, architecture and training configuration choices.
-In terms of learning paradigm, basic classification methods, such as decision trees or rule-based systems, may suffice for structured tasks like automated coding of medical records, while highly sensitive applications, such as medical image analysis or patient outcome prediction, require models that can handle complex, high-dimensional data, like deep learning models~\cite{floridi2022capai, chollet2021deep}.
-At the architectural level, linear classifiers like Naive Bayes might be preferred due to their efficiency and interpretability, but if the system is expected to deal with non-linear perturbations, then models such as k-Nearest Neighbours might be more appropriate~\cite{christopher2008introduction}.
+The learning paradigm is the way in which a model learns from data.
+For example, in quality assurance, image anomaly detection can be addressed with models based on different learning paradigms, including supervised and unsupervised deep learning, with the latter being potentially more effective when only a small amount of anomalous data is available, or when the data are unlabeled~\cite{wilmet2021comparison}.
+The architecture refers to the different model families.
+Linear classifiers like Naive Bayes may be preferred for their efficiency and interpretability, but where systems must handle non-linear perturbations, models such as k-Nearest Neighbours might be more appropriate~\cite{christopher2008introduction}.
+High-risk applications increasingly rely on foundation models, including large language models (LLMs).
+LLMs' robustness must be evaluated with respect to behavioural consistency under prompt perturbations, long-context noise, ability to detect and handle out-of-distribution inputs and hallucinations ~\cite{zhang2025evaluating}.
 Moreover, some models' architectures can better mitigate the accuracy/robustness trade-off than others, balancing the performance on clean data with the architecture’s ability to contrast adversarial perturbations~\cite{deng2019architecture, tsipras2018robustness}.
-Also training configuration has to balance this trade-off.
-The inclusion of batch normalisation has been shown to improve model accuracy, but in some models, it increases the vulnerability to adversarial attacks~\cite{juraev2024impact, ghaffari2022adversarial}.
-Hyperparameters such as learning rate, batch size and regularisation coefficients are likewise critical for robustness and optimisation strategies like grid or random search can substantially enhance it by fine-tuning these settings \citep{javed2025robustness, roy2023hyperparameter, arnold2024role}
+Training configuration also has to balance this trade-off.
+For example, the inclusion of batch normalisation has been shown to improve model accuracy, but in some models, it increases the vulnerability to adversarial attacks~\cite{juraev2024impact, ghaffari2022adversarial}.
+Hyperparameters such as learning rate, batch size and regularisation coefficients are likewise critical for robustness and optimisation strategies like grid or random search can substantially enhance it by fine-tuning these settings \citep{javed2025robustness, roy2023hyperparameter, arnold2024role}.
+Training configuration choices of LLMs include the use of vast and heterogeneous pre-training corpora, prompt-based task unification, parameter-efficient fine-tuning strategies and alignment procedures based on human feedback, which differ from classical full-parameter tuning and directly affect model stability~\cite{zhang2025evaluating}.